 The startup ecosystem within British Columbia is renowned for its work in sustainability across sectors.

-One of the most important areas to manage and optimize resources is in food production and related industries.
-Everybody will always need to eat, so this remains a critical area to find sustainable and innovate practices for.
+And since we all have to eat, one of the most important areas to manage and optimize resources is in food production and related industries.